tjarhad/codewords-docker/slides/presentation.md

 # Docker Terminology

-##
+## Docker Image

-- *Image*: An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
+An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.

+## Docker Container
-- *Container*: A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process).
+A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process).
 You can see a list of your running containers with the command, docker ps, just as you would in Linux.
-- Registry:

 ## Demo: Greeting